openharmony/third_party_cangjie_compiler/README.md

 Currently, building Cangjie compiler artifacts directly in the Windows environment is not supported.
 Instead, you need to generate compiler artifacts that can run on Windows through cross-compilation in a Linux environment.
 For details, see the [Cangjie SDK Integration Build Guide](https://gitcode.com/Cangjie/cangjie_build/blob/main/README_zh.md).
 For future support plans, refer to the [Platform Support Roadmap](#platform-support-roadmap).

 ## Platform Support Roadmap

-- Build Platform Evolution: Planned support for Windows Native builds of compiler artifacts by the end of 2025.
+- Build Platform Evolution: Planned support for Windows Native builds of compiler artifacts in 2025 Q4.

-- Compiler Runtime Platform Evolution: Planned support for running the compiler on the ohos (HarmonyOS PC) platform in 2026.
+- Compiler Runtime Platform Evolution: Planned support for running the compiler on the OHOS(PC) platform in 2026 Q2.

-- Cangjie Application Runtime Platform Evolution: Planned support for ohos-arm32 core features on 2025-09-30, but reflection and certain optimization features will not be included for the time being.
+- Cangjie Application Runtime Platform Evolution: Planned support for OHOS-ARM32 core features on 2025.10.20, reflection and dynamic loading、some compiler Optimization features will support on 2025 Q4.

 ## Building from Source